vespa-engine/blog/_posts/2021-06-02-pretrained-transformer-language-models-for-search-part-3.md

 #  Summary
-In this blog post we have demonstrated how to represent the ColBERT model as a re-ranking phase over dense retriever using Vespa features
+In this blog post we have demonstrated how to represent the ColBERT model as a re-ranking phase over a dense retriever using Vespa core capabilities:

 * Dense retrieval accelerated by ANN query operator in Vespa (HNSW) and representing the Transformer based query encoder model(s) in Vespa
-* Store tensor fields in the document schema for fast access during re-ranking
+* Tensor fields in the document for fast access during re-ranking
 * Express the MaxSim ColBERT late interaction similarity function using tensor ranking expressions
-* Embed the ColBERT query encoder via ONNX
+* Representing the ColBERT query encoder using ONNX format

 In the fourth post in this series we will introduce another re-ranking step using a cross-encoder with all-to-all interaction.
 This cross-encoder model is also based on a small 6 layer MiniLM  transformer mode.
 We will deploy this model on top of the ColBERT re-ranking step, adding a second re-ranking step to further improve the ranking precision.